 AHCS's Principal may temporarily suspend any student for disciplinary reasons or for other conduct disruptive of good order or of the instructional effectiveness of AHCS.
 A temporary suspension by the Principal shall not exceed five (5) school days in length; and the Board may extend the temporary suspension an additional ten (10) school days.
 If the Board finds that immediate return to AHCS by the temporarily suspended student would be detrimental to other students' health, welfare or safety, the Board may extend the temporary suspension for an additional five (5) school days.
 Prior to suspending any student, the Principal or Board will grant an informal hearing on the reasons for the suspension and the opportunity to challenge those reasons.
-Any student who has been suspended may be readmitted to AHCS by the Principal or Board will be notified of any temporary suspensions, the reasons therefore, and the response, if any, thereto.
-The Board shall be notified of the reasons for an response, if any, to any temporary suspensions.
+Any student who has been suspended may be readmitted to AHCS by the Principal or Board who suspended him upon such reasonable conditions as said Principal or Board may prescribe.
+The Board will be notified of any temporary suspensions, the reasons therefore, and the response, if any, thereto.
+The Board shall be notified of the reasons for and response, if any, to any temporary suspensions.